google/ExoPlayer/docs/live-streaming.md

 from the live edge, and the range of playback speeds that can be used to adjust this offset.

-By default, ExoPlayer reads values for these parameters directly from the media.
+ExoPlayer gets values for these parameters from three places, in descending order of priority (the first value found is used):

-These values can also be provided per `MediaItem`, by calling `MediaItem.Builder.setLiveConfiguration`, or set globally on the `DefaultMediaSourceFactory` provided to the player.
-In both cases, the provided values will override parameters defined by the media.
+* Per `MediaItem` values passed to `MediaItem.Builder.setLiveConfiguration`.
+* Global default values set on `DefaultMediaSourceFactory`.
+* Values read directly from the media.

 ~~~
 // Global settings.